godotengine/godot-docs/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

   uniform sampler2D noise;

 This will allow you to send a noise texture to the shader.
-Now look in the inspecter under your material.
+Now look in the inspector under your material.
 You should see a section called "Shader Params".
 If you open it up, you'll see a section called "noise".

 Click beside it where it says "[empty]" and select "New NoiseTexture".
 Then in